 BC Sprint Racing Competition Rules require that following a capsize, all kayaks and canoes must be able to remain floating level with the surface of the lake when filled with water while supporting the weight of the crew.
 It is your responsibility to ensure that all your paddlers have the correct buoyancy fitted in their boats.
 Buoyancy will be checked.
-Any boat other than with sealed bulkheads which visibly has insufficient buoyancy fitted, will not be allowed on the water until additional buoyancy at Boat Control after racing, this will be reported to the Chief Official and will result in Penalty Points being issued to the paddler or disqualification from the race.
+Any boat other than with sealed bulkheads which visibly has insufficient buoyancy fitted, will not be allowed on the water until additional buoyancy is added.
+If a boat is found to have insufficient buoyancy at Boat Control after racing, this will be reported to the Competition Committee and will result in Penalty Points being issued to the paddler.

 You should also ensure that all your paddlers always bring buoyancy aids/life jackets with them.
 Should the weather conditions on the Regatta Course prove inclement, it may become necessary to introduce the mandatory wearing of Buoyancy Aids/Life Jackets for some or all paddlers.
 All the time this is a requirement an Orange Flag will be displayed on the Flagpole by the Finish Tower.
-In these circumstances competitors will not be allowed to go afloat without buoyancy aids/life jackets that conform to the International Canoe Federation (ICF) standard or the European standards EN ISO 12402-4 or EN ISO 12402-5.
-The use of spraydecks is also strongly recommended for all competitors when the Orange Flag is displayed.
+In these circumstances, competitors will not be allowed to go afloat without buoyancy aids/life jackets that conform to BS EN ISO 12402-5.
+The use of spraydecks is also strongly recommended for all sprint competitors when the Orange Flag is displayed.